Jenks High School Building 5, Room 5231; 918-299-4415, ext. 2258

 Three NFAA Merit Awards ($100 each), placing those students in the top 5% of all national entrants.

-Top honors for our Filmmaking students in the Scholastic Arts competition (in the Film and Animation category): Four gold medals (the highest national honor), one Best in Grade (the top national award for a senior in any visual arts discipline), two silver medals (second-highest honor nationally), eleven gold keys (top regional honor), and five silver keys (regional second prize).
+Top honors for our Filmmaking students in the Scholastic Arts competition (in the Film and Animation category): Four gold medals (the highest national honor), one Best in Grade (the top national award for a senior in any visual arts discipline), two silver medals (second-highest honor nationally), twelve gold keys (top regional honor), and five silver keys (regional second prize).

 Top awards for our Screenwriting students in the Scholastic Writing Awards: One silver medal (second place national honor), seven gold keys (the top regional honor), three silver keys (second place regional honor), and two honorable mentions (third place regional honor).